andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 ### 6. Business Concepts in Code

-Our package structure mirrors the business domain exactly.
+Here’s where it gets really interesting.
+Also our package structure can mirror the business concepts.

 Packages are **hierarchically organized** according to domain concepts — not technical layers.
 Three rules by [Robert Bräutigam](https://javadevguy.wordpress.com/2017/12/18/happy-packaging/) govern this: